If your computer is suffering from High CPU Usage by OneDrive, you can find below the steps to fix this problem in Windows 10.

 High CPU Usage By OneDrive in Windows 10

-You will find below a number of ways to fix the problem of High CPU Usage by OneDrive in Windows 10.
-It is recommended that you follow these methods in a sequential order, unless you feel that a particular method is more applicable in your case.
+You can find below a number of methods to fix the problem of High CPU Usage by OneDrive and it is recommended that you follow these methods in the same order as provided below.

-For more information about this and the steps to Uninstall OneDrive, you can refer to: How to Disable or Uninstall OneDrive in Windows 10
+For more information about this, you can refer to: How to Disable or Uninstall OneDrive.

-Just like restarting your computer, restarting any app, program or service has the potential to fix minor software glitches and clear stuck programs which might be causing the problem of high CPU Usage by OneDrive in Windows 10.
+Just like restarting the computer, restarting any app, program or service has the potential to clear stuck programs, which might be causing the High CPU usage problem on your computer.

-3. Now, Restart OneDrive and see if the problem of High CPU Usage by OneDrive is fixed on your computer.
+After this, Restart OneDrive and see if it is still causing High CPU Usage problem on your computer.

-In case OneDrive appears to be constantly consuming about 10 to 20% CPU on your computer, the problem can often by fixed by Resetting OneDrive service.
+If OneDrive is constantly consuming about 10 to 20% CPU, the problem can often by fixed by Resetting OneDrive service.

-1. Right-click on the Start button and then click on Run option in the menu that appears.
+Right-click on the Start button and click on Run.

-2. In the Run Window type %localappdata%\Microsoft\OneDrive\onedrive.exe /reset and click on OK (See image below)
+In the Run Command window, type %localappdata%\Microsoft\OneDrive\onedrive.exe /reset and click on OK.